Credit Transfer Policy

 - All other cases will be judged on a case-by-case basis by the

-Vice President for Academic Affairs (VRAA), The Dean of
+Vice President for Academic Affairs (VPAA), The Dean of

-Admissions and Registration, and the Vice President, Campus for Women, after consultation with the concerned PYP program
+Admissions and Registration, and the Vice President, (Women's campus), after consultation with the concerned PYP program

-- For a course considered for transfer, it must have been studied in a
+- For a course to be considered a transfer, it must have been studied in a

 College or a University.
 Work experience and professional training programs cannot be